aspose-words/Aspose.Words-API-References/english/net/aspose.words.buildingblocks/buildingblock/gallery/_index.md

 ---
 title: BuildingBlock.Gallery
 second_title: Aspose.Words for .NET API Reference
-description: Specifies the firstlevel categorization for the building block for the purposes of classification or user interface sorting.
+description: Specifies the firstlevel categorization for the building block for the purposes of classification or user interface sorting in C#
 type: docs
 weight: 60
 url: /net/aspose.words.buildingblocks/buildingblock/gallery/